wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 **Example:** Independent coffee shop owners in cities under 500k population spend three hours every Monday morning manually counting and reconciling inventory sheets, causing them to over-order perishables and lose ~10% of monthly revenue.

-## Markets Are Entered Through Doors, Not Floodgates
+## Markets Have Doors, Not Floodgates

 Here's something most founders don't realize: you don't grow by starting broad and hoping to capture everything.
 You grow by starting narrow, winning completely, then expanding from a position of strength.
 Every big company started opinionated and narrow.
 They won a wedge and expanded from there.